msradam/dream-meridian/DEVPOST.md

 | Avg response time | 10.87s |
 | LLM inference | 8.9 tok/s |

 The 3 failures share a common pattern: the LLM defaulted to isochrone generation for ambiguous "where is nearest" queries.
-This is addressable through prompt engineering or by encouraging users to phrase queries more specifically (e.g., "find nearest hospital" rather than "where is a hospital").
+This is addressable via few-shot prompting and will be a focus for further refinement.

 ---